-Mentors are paired with protégés in your neighbourhood that want to grow their cycling knowledge and skill.
-With the assistance of a CAN-BIKE instructor, you will assess the confidence and skill for each protégé and go on rides together.
+Mentors are paired with protégés in their neighbourhood that want to grow their cycling knowledge and skill.
+Mentors assess the confidence and skill for each protégé and go on rides together.
 Successful mentors will remain in contact with their protégés and create cycling opportunities to help them achieve their personal objectives.
-The Brampton and Caledon Bike Hub will support these rides by providing free equipment and skills training.
+Brampton and Caledon Bike Hubs will support these rides by providing free equipment and skills training.

-• Take protégés out for rides (one-on-one or in a group)
+• Take protégés out for rides, primarily in a group

 • Maintain a safe, inclusive, and fun environment during rides